Techniques - Real-time PCR

 • Simple quantification of the number of pathogens in the sample material possible for quantitative tests

-• Fully automated standardized evaluation, generation of result reports and documentation by EURORealTime Analysis Software, LIMS compatible
+• Capability to have fully automated standardized evaluation, analysis, and documentation by EURORealTime Analysis Software, LIMS connection

 Test principle of EURORealTime System

 With RNA-based detection, the RNA is first converted into complementary DNA (cDNA) by reverse transcription.
-With DNA-based detection, this step is unnecessary.
-Every EURORealTime test kit contains all PCR reagents ready for use, including reverse transcriptase and/or DNA polymerase and the validated specific primers and probes.
-In this way, the number of pipetting steps is reduced: the ready-for-use PCR reagents are pipetted together followed by the addition of DNA/RNA.
+With DNA-based detection, this step is not required.
+Every EURORealTime test kit contains all PCR reagents ready for use, including reverse transcriptase and/or DNA polymerase and the specific primers and probes.
+In this way, the number of pipetting steps is reduced to a minimum: the ready-for-use PCR reagents are simply pipetted together and then the DNA/RNA is added.

 For product information, please contact the EUROIMMUN Sales Team